BT seals EE deal to dominate British telecoms market

 "If you look across the continent, prices in general have come down to some extent when fixed and mobile products are sold as a bundle," he said.
 "So I expect some of the savings we are able to make by simplifying the network will be passed on to the consumer."

-Finalising the terms of the deal means BT can turn its focus to the English Premier League soccer rights auction, the biggest battleground in pay-TV which kicks off on Friday and is expected to pit the 169-year-old BT against Sky (SKYB.L).
+Finalising the terms of the deal means BT can turn its focus to the English Premier League soccer rights auction, the biggest battleground in pay-TV which kicks off on Friday and is expected to pit the 169-year-old BT against Sky.

 BT said it would achieve combined operating cost and investment synergies of around 360 million pounds per year, four years after the deal completes, and revenue synergies with a net present value or around 1.6 billion pounds.